hilaryrowe/documentation3/oeeCalculations/new-availability.md

 In a similar manner as _Total Expected Run Time_, _Total Planned Downtime_ is the sum of all of the individual occurrences for the specified period of time \(Shift, Day, Week, Month\).

-This is currently configurable only by the data engineering team, however future releases will allow you to add Planned Downtime events directly from the application.
+This is currently configurable only by the Data Engineering team, however future releases will allow you to add Planned Downtime events directly from the application.

 $$